 If using the stovetop method, add the soaked chickpeas to a pot with lot of water (at least 4 times to the quantity of chickpeas), add salt and cook for 1 to 1 ½ hours or until you get the desired softness.

-I hope that of all the sautéed chickpea recipes, you like this one as much as I do!
-If you have made it, please take a moment to leave a comment and /or a rating below.
-This will make me super happy and motivate me to create more good content for you! xx Padma
+If you have made this chickpea salad (vegan) please take a moment to leave a comment and /or a rating below.
+This will make me super happy and motivate me to create more good content for you!
+Padma

 - 1 pressure cooker or saucepan